 Communications & Outreach

 VIMS Outreach develops, implements, and promotes programs, events, and exhibits to create lasting connections with various public audiences, making VIMS research relevant to more than 13,000 people nationwide each year.
 Our programs increase public understanding of important marine issues and, over time, build trust in marine scientists and research studies.
 Target audiences: general public, families, and adults.

-Marine Advisory Services
+Marine Advisory Program

 The importance of advisory services at VIMS equals that of research and graduate education.
-While all VIMS faculty and scientists are from time-to-time involved in providing expert advice to the Commonwealth, the Marine Advisory Services at VIMS is unique in that it is home to scientists whose sole responsibility is for advisory programs on behalf of Commonwealth citizenry, marine industries, and government.
-VIMS Marine Advisory Services include education, outreach, and technical assistance in the areas of aquaculture, commercial and sport fishing, marine education, marine business, and seafood technology and safety.
+While all VIMS faculty and scientists are from time-to-time involved in providing expert advice to the Commonwealth, the Marine Advisory Program at VIMS is unique in that it is home to scientists whose sole responsibility is for advisory programs on behalf of Commonwealth citizenry, marine industries, and government.
+The VIMS Marine Advisory Program include education, outreach, and technical assistance in the areas of aquaculture, commercial and sport fishing, marine education, marine business, and seafood technology and safety.
 Target audiences: K12 teachers, informal educators, graduate students, and the culinary community.